 Harlech Castle and Beaumaris Castle are in the care of Cadw.
 Register with the Cadw Tour Operator Scheme (CTOS) to become a member of Cadw’s online group booking scheme.
 Members benefit from preferential trade rates and discounts, complimentary admission for your tour leader, complimentary introductions to Cadw monuments, enhanced information for existing tours and invoicing following your visit.
 Site Entry tickets are currently released one week in advance of visit.
 See Cadw Admissions for more information.

 On arrival in Wales, head for the small town of Llangollen which nestles between the Berwyn Mountains and the River Dee.
 It has been made famous by the annual July festival ‘Llangollen International Musical Eisteddfod’ established after the Second World War to encourage peace between nations.
 The town has a good range of independent shops and there is a country market in the Town Hall on Friday morning and a market in the Market Street car park on Tuesdays.

 Highlights to choose from today include:-

 Look out for Castell Dinas Brân, a hill overlooking the town, with a ruined castle at the top which is rumoured that The Holy Grail is buried here.
 If your clients are feeling energetic they can walk to see the ruins of Castell Dinas Brȃn and enjoy lovely views.
 A round trip is 4 miles (6.5km) or longer if you search for the Holy Grail!.
-Coach parties can drop off their clients before returning to park in the designated coach spaces at Market Street in Llangollen.
+Coach parties can drop off their clients before returning to park in the designated coach spaces at Market Street car park in Llangollen.